 Just because we have those prescription refills available does not mean we will be able to get them refilled.
 If we have an unforeseen disaster in the area where we live and the roads are torn up and we can’t drive our cars, then what?
 We are so used to just hopping in our cars and driving anywhere we want to go.

 I’ve talked about an EMP where most cars will not work if we have a major attack by shutting down our power grid, and so much more.
-Our country is not ready to survive one.
+Our country is not ready to survive a hit to the power grid.
 Please read “Lights Out” by Ted Koppel, then you will totally understand, no fiction in that book.
 We will have power outages, you get the picture.

 Do I have a Hummer parked in my backyard, no?
 Have I thought about it, yes?
 I understand there are some older cars without electronics that will work if and when we have a grid down, and we will.
 No doubt in my mind.
 If there is a grid down, even if we have fuel, the majority of our vehicles won’t work because the inboard computers are toast and the cars will not work.

 I am not trying to be gloom and doom today, but we need to have a plan, yes a plan.
-We might get a message on our phones or television, or we might not hear anything at all about chaos in our community.
+We might get a message on our phones or television, or we might not hear anything at all about the chaos in our community.
 A few months ago, Mark and I had some flash floods from rainstorms on our street.
-It’s really scary when you have zero control over the streets turning into rivers as a result of the heavier than usual rain.
+It’s really scary when you have zero control over the streets turning into rivers as a result of the heavier-than-usual rain.